egorFiNE/node-stock/README.md

 ## Q: Can you sell me raw ticks database for XXX or ZZZ?

 A: Unfortunately, no. My license doesn't allow reselling of tick data.
-However if you need some tick data **strictly** for R&D - please get in touch with me by email, we can work something out.
+However, if you need some tick data **strictly** for R&D - please get in touch with me by email, we can work something out.

 **However,** I have made one particular NYSE ticker publicly available so that you can play around with data.
 Should be enough for basic testing and development.
-It's anonymized but the data is correct and intact; please don't try to figure out which company it is.
+It's anonymized, but the data is correct and intact; please don't try to figure out which company it is.
 You can find nyse.zip in Downloads area at Github.

 ## Q: Augmentation of built-in classes?!
 You moron!

 **node-stock** adds methods to <code>Date</code> (see **ExtraDate**) and <code>Number</code> (see **ExtraNumber**).

 This practice is wrong.
 Please do not inherit it in your project.
-There are only *extremely* rare cases when it's okay to do so and I consider these two modules an example of those.
+There are only *extremely* rare cases when it's okay to do so, and I consider these two modules an example of those.

 ## Q: How do I run unit tests?